Jitendrap1702/pop/README.md

 }
 ```

-Basic animations can be used to interpolate values over a specified time period.
+Basic animations can be used to interpolate values over a specified time.
 To use an ease-in ease-out animation to animate a view's alpha from 0.0 to 1.0 over the default duration:

 #### Objective-C